EspeoBlockchain/gardener-server/README.md

 - [Installation](#installation)

 ## Oracle theory
-Oracle is a concept of getting informations from outside blockchain into smart contracts.
-Basically smart contracts cannot call anything which is outside the blockchain network.
-That's were oracle idea goes into.
-Smart contract emits event with needed informations and trusted offchain server listening on that parses it, get data from offchain data source and pass it back using it's credentials.
+Oracle is a concept of getting information from outside of the blockchain to the smart contracts.
+Out of the box smart contracts cannot access anything outside of the blockchain network.
+That's were the oracle idea fits.
+The information exchange begins with the smart contract emitting an event describing the necessary information.
+A trusted off-chain server listening for such events parses it, gets data from a data source and passes it back to the smart contract.

 ## Architecture
 [Oracle architecture sketch](images/OracleArchitecture.png)

 ## Installation

-Before start please clone `.env.tpl` file into `.env` and fill with values.
+As a first step please clone `.env.tpl` file into `.env` and fill with values:

-Variables explanation:
-- `PUBLIC_KEY` - address of account, from which server should send result of request
+- `PUBLIC_KEY` - address of the server's account, from which it sends the results of request to the smart contracts
-- `PRIVATE_KEY` - private key of account, from which server should send result of request
+- `PRIVATE_KEY` - private key of the server's account
-- `ORACLE_ADDRESS` - address of deployed oracle smart contract
+- `ORACLE_ADDRESS` - address of the `Oracle` smart contract
-- `DATABASE_URL` - url and port for mongoDB connection
+- `DATABASE_URL` - URL with port for MongoDB connection
-- `DATABASE_NAME` - database name
+- `DATABASE_NAME` - MongoDB database name
-- `NODE_URL` - url for websocket(!!) provider to blockchain network
+- `NODE_URL` - URL for the WebSocket provider to blockchain network

-### Natively
+### Bare-metal

 Requirements:
-- `NodeJS >= 7.6` - async/await support
+- `Node.js >= 7.6` - async/await support

 Dev environment:
 1. Run `npm install` to install dependencies.
-2. Run `npm run ganache` to start test blockchain.
+2. Run `npm run ganache` to start a test blockchain.
-3. Deploy needed smart contracts from `oracle-sm` repository: `truffle migrate --network development`.
+3. Deploy necessary smart contracts from `oracle-sm` repository: `cd oracle-sm/ && truffle migrate --network development`.
-4. Update `.env` file if needed.
+4. Update the `.env` file if necessary.
-5. Start oracle server by typing `npm start`.
+5. Start the server by running `npm start`.

 ### Using docker

-####Local environment with test blockchain (ganache):
+#### Local environment with test blockchain (ganache)

-Run:
-1. Type `make local` (single command build)
+1. Run: `make local` (single command build)

-Build:
-1. Type `make build-local`
+1. Build: `make build-local`

-Clean:
-1. Type `make clean-local`
+1. Clean: `make clean-local`

-####Environment using public blockchain:
+#### Environment using public blockchain

-Run:
-1. Type `make` (single command build)
+1. Run: `make` (single command build)

-Build:
-1. Type `make build`
+1. Build: `make build`

-Clean:
-1. Type `make clean`
+1. Clean: `make clean`

-**Attention!** Check if variables in .env file are correct.
+**Attention!** Check if variables in `.env` file are correct.